benofbrown/darksouls/Bloodbourne_all_Trophies.md

 - Living Failures **Living Failures**
 - Maria **Lady Maria of the Astral Clocktower**
 - Grab *Simon's Bow Blade* and the *Underground Cell Inner Chamber Key*
-- Buy and fully upgrade Ludwig's Holy Blade.
-There's a Blood Rock before Orphan.
+- Fully upgrade the Holy Moonlight Sword.
-- Kill Orphan with LHB, get the *Kos Parasite*. **Orphan of Kos**
+- Kill Orphan with HMB, get the *Kos Parasite*. **Orphan of Kos**
 - Laurence **Laurence, the First Vicar**
 - Get all the DLC weapons.
 There should be these remaining:
     - *Beast Cutter* - Near the start, by the Boom Hammer hunter.